superpeter55/superpeter55/README.md

   <summary><b> Tracking User Activity Pipeline</b></summary>

   ### Description
-This is a pipeline that lands data in Hadoop Filesystem in a queryable format.
-Using Google Cloud Platform and Docker Containers to run all my applications, I fetch a nested json file of online assessment data and build a pipeline using Kafka and Spark.
+This is a pipeline that lands user activity data from an online exam website to Hadoop Filesystem in a queryable format.
+Using Google Cloud Platform and Docker Containers, I fetch a nested json file of online exam data and build a pipeline using Kafka and Spark to prepare the data for analysis.
 PySpark queries are used to perform analytics on the data.
 The report linked below has a detailed breakdown of how my pipeline was built as well as my findings from this dataset.
     <br/>
   ### Tools Used